SAP/ai-sdk-java/docs/guides/ORCHESTRATION_CHAT_COMPLETION.md

 In this example, the AI model is provided with additional context in the form of grounding information.

-`Grounding.create()` is by default a document grounding service with a vector data repository and id `"someID"`.
+`Grounding.create()` is by default a document grounding service with a vector data repository.

 ## Stream chat completion